 Operations

-CMOC was allocated 31,200 tonnes under the DRC's cobalt export quota system for 2026 — the largest single allocation, reflecting its dominant production position.
-CMOC received the largest quarterly allocation at 6,500 tonnes under the DRC export quota.
+The DRC's cobalt export restrictions and quota system make CMOC's cobalt sales, inventory management, and export routing key monitoring points.
 The company's response to the export ban and quota system has been to maximise copper output while managing cobalt stockpiles.

 Strategic Significance